Must do things in Penang

 Explore Bukit Mertajam Recreational Forest

-Spotted at around a distance of 8 kilometres from the main town, Bukit Mertajam is nature’s oasis.
+Spotted at around a distance of 8 kilometers from the main town, Bukit Mertajam is nature’s oasis.
 Spanning across an area of 37 acres, Bukit Mertajam Recreational Forest is 457 meters above sea level.
 From hiking, picnicking, to simply sitting by the cascading waterfalls; no matter where you look, it is a verdant sight.

 The forested campus is marked by an old ornamental suspension bridge and a tiny tea kiosk which make for an amazing photo stop in the middle of the jungle.